Mahavira Janma Kalyanaka: Birth

 According to Jain texts, Mahavira was born on the thirteenth day of the bright half of the moon in the month of Chaitra in the year 599 BC (Chaitra Sud 13).
 According to Shvetambara tradition, he was born in Kshatriyakund of Bihar.
-Some modern historians consider Kundagram (which is today's Kundalpur in Muzaffarpur district of Bihar) as his birthplace.
+Some modern historians consider Kundagram (which is today's Kundalpur in Nalanda District of Bihar) as his birthplace.
 He was born in a democratic kingdom (Ganarajya), Vajji, where the king was chosen by votes.
 Vaishali was its capital.
 He was named Vardhamana, meaning "One who grows", because of the increased prosperity in the kingdom at the time of his birth.
 In Vasokund, Mahavira is revered by the villagers.
 A place called Ahalya bhumi has not been ploughed for hundreds of years by the family that owns it, as it is considered to be the birthplace of Mahavira.

 Legend

 Mahavira was born into Nāya clan as the son of King Siddhartha of Kundagrama and Queen Trishala.
 During her pregnancy, Trishala was believed to have 14 auspicious dreams, all signifying the coming of a great soul.
 Shwetamber Sect of Jainism believes that the mother saw 14 and Digambara sect believes mother saw sixteen dreams which were interpreted by the King Siddhartha.
 It is said that when Queen Trishala gave birth to Mahavira, Indra, the head of heavenly beings (devas) performed a ritual called abhisheka on Sumeru Parvat, this being the second of five auspicious events (Panch Kalyanakas), said to occur in the life of all Tirthankaras.